Internet Safety Tips

 - Instruct your children not to respond to any messages that are mean or make them feel uncomfortable and to notify you immediately.

-- Consult a computer dealer regarding the use of blocking software.
+- Consult a computer merchandiser regarding the use of blocking software.

 To report suspicious activities contact: